 - A lot of times, cows can lay down and give birth to a calf easily, but occasionally there are complications.
 If it was a heifer (a female cow that has never given birth or only has once before), there was a larger chance that they would need assistance.

-- Dad was also there to help the calf learn how to nurse - the first milk produced after birth is the most important for the calf to drink.
-Most times the calf and cow could figure it out, but there are always those tricky ones.
+- Dad was also there to help the calf learn how to nurse - the first milk produced after birth is the most important for the calf to drink, just like with humans.
+Most times the calf and cow could figure it out, but there are always those tricky ones that need assistance.

 - In the morning, if the cows did calve overnight and it was still cold outside, they would stay in the ‘hotel’ for a day or two before going back outside.
 If they did not calve, dad would let them out in the morning and proceed to check them every two hours throughout the day.